List of monochrome and RGB color formats: Monochrome palettes

 These palettes only have some shades of gray, from black to white (considered the darkest and lightest "grays", respectively).
 The general rule is that those palettes have 2^{n} different shades of gray, where n is the number of bits needed to represent a single pixel.

 Monochrome (1-bit grayscale)

 Monochrome graphics displays typically have a black background with a white or light gray image, though green and amber monochrome monitors were also common.
 Such a palette requires only one bit per pixel.

 Where photo-realism was desired, these early computer systems had a heavy reliance on dithering to make up for the limits of the technology.

-In some systems, as Hercules and CGA graphic cards for the IBM PC, a bit value of 1 represents white pixels (light on) and a value of 0 the black ones (light off); others, like the Atari ST and Apple Macintosh with monochrome monitors, a bit value of 0 means a white pixel (no ink) and a value of 1 means a black pixel (dot of ink), which it approximates to the printing logic.
+In some systems, as Hercules and CGA graphic cards for the IBM PC, a bit value of 1 represents white pixels (light on) and a value of 0 the black ones (light off); others, like the Playdate and Atari ST and Apple Macintosh with monochrome monitors, a bit value of 0 means a white pixel (no ink) and a value of 1 means a black pixel (dot of ink), which it approximates to the printing logic.